PasiSa/AdvancedNetworking/_articles/assignments/task-quic.md

+---
-# Assignment: Experimenting with QUIC
+title: "Assignment: Experimenting with QUIC"
+---

 In this assignment, we will try out one QUIC implementation and test it a little.
 We will use **[Quiche](https://github.com/cloudflare/quiche)**, an open-source